Fotsopliya/ISOC_dev_mobile/README.md

 ## 🤖 Introduction

-SnapGram is a modern social media platform that allows users to share moments, connect with friends, and explore content.
+PLIYAGRAM is a modern social media platform that allows users to share moments, connect with friends, and explore content.
 Built with a focus on performance and user experience, it offers a responsive design that works seamlessly across web and mobile platforms.

 Key aspects:
 - 🖥️ **Progressive Web App** with offline capabilities